-26.9 MPLAB ICE 2000 High-Performance Universal In-Circuit Emulator
+26.7 MPLAB ICE 2000 High-Performance In-Circuit Emulator

-The MPLAB ICE 2000 universal in-circuit emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PICmicro microcontrollers.
-Software control of the MPLAB ICE 2000 in-circuit emulator is advanced by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.
+The MPLAB ICE 2000 In-Circuit Emulator is intended to provide the product development engineer with a complete microcontroller design tool set for PIC microcontrollers.
+Software control of the MPLAB ICE 2000 In-Circuit Emulator is advanced by the MPLAB Integrated Development Environment, which allows editing, building, downloading and source debugging from a single environment.

 The MPLAB ICE 2000 is a full-featured emulator system with enhanced trace, trigger and data monitoring features.
 Interchangeable processor modules allow the system to be easily reconfigured for emulation of different processors.
-The universal architecture of the MPLAB ICE in-circuit emulator allows expansion to support new PICmicro microcontrollers.
+The architecture of the MPLAB ICE 2000 In-Circuit Emulator allows expansion to support new PIC microcontrollers.

-The MPLAB ICE 2000 in-circuit emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
-The PC platform and Microsoft[®] Windows 32-bit operating system were chosen to best make these features available in a simple, unified application.
+The MPLAB ICE 2000 In-Circuit Emulator system has been designed as a real-time emulation system with advanced features that are typically found on more expensive development tools.
+The PC platform and Microsoft[®] Windows[®] 32-bit operating system were chosen to best make these features available in a simple, unified application.

-26.10 MPLAB ICE 4000 High-Performance Universal In-Circuit Emulator
+26.8 MPLAB REAL ICE In-Circuit Emulator System